gaurav1780/comp1010practicalClassMaterial/week 02 - javaEclipse/practicalJavaEclipse.md

 ### Due: 5pm (17:00:00), Sunday 6th March Sydney Time

-- Complete functions in the `practicePackage.introduction.attempts` package such that the corresponding tests in `practicePackage.introduction.testsAttempts` pass.
+- Complete functions in the `practicePackage._01_introduction.attempts` package such that the corresponding tests in `practicePackage._01_introduction.testsAttempts` pass.
 - Each test passed gets you 3 out of 100 marks.
 - Total mark are capped at 100.
 So, passing 34 or more tests gets you 100/100, not more (unfortunately).
 - Passing mark is 60 (or at least 20 functions).